Showing posts with label SRI LANKA. Show all posts

 The short distance to Kataragama, the holiest town in Sri Lanka, made for an early arrival.
 Kataragama was a sacred place for Buddhists, Muslims and Hindus alike.
 Right in the city’s centre was a massive park along the banks of the Menik Ganga.
 All used the river for bathing, usually a quick wash before worshipping the shrines.
 The river was further used to do laundry and wash the occasional elephant.

-The park was home to the Maha Devale shrine which sported two huge boulders outside.
+The park was home to the Maha Devale shrine, which sported two huge boulders outside.
 Pilgrims used the boulders to smash coconuts while muttering prayers.
 I found the activities strangely mesmerising and somewhat spiritual.

 Kataragama – Monaragala - 65 km